chrisseaton/rhizome/doc/handles.md

 right by one.
 You don't need to subtract the one, as the one is shifted off the right-hand side of the value.

-We implement the same scheme as this in RubyJIT.
+We implement the same scheme as this in Rhizome.

-This is really important to use because RubyJIT can emit machine code to do these operations directly, without having to talk to the host virtual machine.
+This is really important to use because Rhizome can emit machine code to do these operations directly, without having to talk to the host virtual machine.
 We can detect if a handle is a `fixnum` by looking at the bottom bit, and we can convert a handle to an integer value if it is a `fixnum` by shifting right by